Skip to main content

 Architecture Rule: ≤ 400 Lines Per File

-v2.0 enforces a hard ceiling: no Swift file exceeds 400 lines.
+A workspace-wide ceiling keeps every production and test Swift file ≤ 400 lines (enforced by .swiftlint.yml file_length: warning: 400).
 When a type grows past that, it moves into extension-split siblings in the same folder.
-Examples from the v2.0 refactor:
+Examples in the codebase:

-• SettingsView.swift → ≤ 125-line composition root with sections in Views/Settings/*.swift
+• SettingsView.swift → a 125-line composition root with sections split out

 • ChatViewModel.swiftChatViewModel+Memory.swift